 This kind of power is a sovereign work of God in an area.
 Likewise, God, in His sovereign way, comes to individuals.
-In the passage of Scripture we are looking at, the Lord is talking about the coming of the Spirit to them and us as individuals.
+In the passage, which we are now viewing, the Lord is talking about the coming of the Spirit to them and us as individuals.
 In verse seven, Jesus said He would send the Spirit "to you."
-Unbelievers will witness the Spirit's presence in a believer's life, and they will be convinced or convicted of their sin.
-They might not always admit their thoughts of conviction, but the Spirit of God uses the witness and the manner of life of the believer.
+Unbelievers will witness the Spirit's presence in the life of the believer, and they will be convinced or convicted of their sin.
+They might not always admit their thoughts of conviction, but the Spirit does use the witness and the manner of life of the believer. $\Box$